Marcel Pronovost: Toronto Maple Leafs

 Pronovost's tenure with the Red Wings came to an end on May 20, 1965, as he was involved in an eight-player trade.
 He was dealt to the Maple Leafs, along with Aut Erickson, Larry Jeffrey, Eddie Joyal and Lowell MacDonald in exchange for Andy Bathgate, Billy Harris and Gary Jarrett.
 Pronovost, who heard about the trade on the radio before being contacted by either team, was shocked at being dealt away from an organization he played with for 18 years.
 He adjusted quickly and reached a career milestone early in the 1965–66 season.
 Pronovost became the seventh player in NHL history to play 1,000 regular season games in a November 28, 1965, contest against the Rangers.
 He also missed 16 games after suffering strained knee ligaments after colliding with Earl Ingarfield.
 It was the first of several knee problems that would affect the remainder of Pronovost's career; he also missed games early in the 1966–67 season due to strained knee ligaments.

 The 1966–67 Maple Leafs had the oldest roster in the NHL and became known as the "Over the Hill Gang".
 The team lost ten games in a row at one point, but qualified for the 1967 Stanley Cup playoffs in third place.
 The Maple Leafs were considered underdogs against both the Chicago Black Hawks in the semi-final and the Canadiens in the final.
 So much so that organizers at Expo 67 in Montreal built a presentation space for the Stanley Cup in anticipation of victory before the series began.
-Sports Illustrated writer Pete Axthelm called Pronovost the best defenceman of the finals; he and defensive partner Larry Hillman were on the ice for only one goal against at even strength during the entire post-season.
+Sports Illustrated writer Pete Axthelm called Pronovost the best defenceman of the Final; he and defensive partner Larry Hillman were on the ice for only one goal against at even strength during the entire post-season.
 Pronovost also scored a key shorthanded goal in a 4–1 win in the fifth game of the series, and Toronto clinched the Stanley Cup with a 3–1 win at home in game six.
 It was also his 134th, and ultimately final, playoff game.
 At the time, only Red Kelly (164) and Gordie Howe (150) had appeared in more.

 Pronovost appeared in 70 games for the Maple Leafs in 1967–68 and recorded 20 points, but he was held to only 34 games the following season.
 He missed the majority of the season to injury, and it was at that time that Maple Leafs president Conn Stafford Smythe suggested Pronovost should be installed as a player-coach of one of Toronto's minor league affiliates.
 He was offered a position with the Tulsa Oilers of the Central Hockey League (CHL), and though initially reluctant to go, the Oilers organization was able to convince Pronovost and his wife to move to the Oklahoma city.
 He played and coached for much of the year in Tulsa, but was briefly recalled back to Toronto part way through the 1969–70 NHL season.
 He recorded one assist in seven games with Toronto, the last of his NHL career.